 Applications from students who want to transfer into Frisch from other schools are accepted on a rolling basis.
 All students considering transfer must complete an application for admission.

 Our Mechina program is for students who have no formal Jewish education.
-Applicants must have the ability to read Hebrew and are exempt from the JSAT LEVEL 8 exam.
+Applicants must have the ability to read Hebrew.
 Applications to this program are accepted on a rolling basis.
 Mechina applicants may apply for a Shay Scholarship.
 The Shay Scholars Program is a merit based program which defrays a portion of Frisch tuition.
-For additional information contact email@example.com.
+For additional information contact firstname.lastname@example.org.

-All accepted students who plan to attend Frisch must take the Frisch Placement Diagnostic.
+All accepted students who plan to attend Frisch must take the Frisch Placement Diagnostic in math and Hebrew language.
 Students are not expected to study for this assessment.
-The purpose of the assessment is to determine the student’s comfort level with various math functions enabling us to appropriately place students in a math class.
-The Placement Diagnostic will take place on March 29, 2020.
+The purpose of the assessment is to determine the student’s comfort level with various math functions, while the goal of the Hebrew assessment is to determine the student’s comprehension and writing skills, enabling us to appropriately place students in math and Hebrew classes.

 Frisch offers tuition assistance to families based upon financial need.
 An application and supporting documentation must be submitted after registration.
 A scholarship committee conducts a confidential review of all applications and determines the amount of assistance to be given.
 Learn more by clicking here.